Alpha1zln/FUTURE_READY_TALENT_MICROSOFT_INTERN_2024.github.io/README.md

 1- FRT PROJECT TITLE :
-Health Clinic supported by healthbot created by AZURE QNA MAKER [for health related Q&A] and chatbot [manual , for booking]
+Health Clinic supported by healthbot created by AZURE AI SVC / Health bot / QNA MAKER [for health related Q&A] and chatbot [manual , for booking]

 INDUSTRY: "HEALTH"